Prakruthi-G26/Birthday-present/README.md

-Here’s a clean and professional `README.md` you can directly use for your GitHub repository:

----

-# 🎁 Interactive Gift Box Web App
+# 🎁 Interactive Gift Web App

 An interactive and animated gift box experience built for fun and real-world use.
 Click to open the gift, enjoy smooth animations, and explore a hidden gallery reveal.